rubigdata/bigdata-blog-2021-joshdev-de/docs/final-project.md

 Here you see it in the queue dashboard using the ressources (of course in the gold queue, only the best for my app): <br><br>
 ![yarn-queue]
 <br>

+So as you see Xbox is much more popular than Playstation and wins the battle!

+One might argue that especially the word "xbox" might occur in HTML source code and that this fact might harm the validity of my result, but I leave this issue to some further investigation by someone else.
+There is quite a lot of statistical tricks you could apply to squeeze more information out of the word count, but that should be easy to add in the same place as I added the page counter.
+As soon as the HTML pages are reduced to a tuple of integers processing gets much cheaper.

 ## Thank you!
 A huge thanks goes to my professor Arjen de Vries who unexpectedly matched my working hours at Saturday night.